Externship Course and Program

 The placement-specific externships are only available during the academic year and may vary in any given year.
 Please check the academic course schedule to find out which placement-specific externship is available during the fall or spring semester.

-A maximum number of fifteen (15) eligible students will be permitted to complete their field placement during the summer (i.e., between the months of May and August) and to complete the weekly contemporaneous seminar during the summer.
-Students who are enrolling in the Summer Program must register, be accepted into the program during the spring semester immediately prior to beginning their summer field placement.
+A maximum number of twenty (20) eligible students will be permitted to complete their field placement during the summer (i.e., between the months of May and July) and to complete the weekly contemporaneous seminar during the summer.
+Students who are enrolling in the Summer Program must interview and, be accepted into the program during the spring semester immediately prior to beginning their summer field placement.
+Students must have their placement no later than the first week of classes.

 **Please Note: Beginning Summer 2012, students will no longer have the option of completing field work during the summer and taking the fall seminar course.
 Students wishing to engage in summer externships must be enrolled in the contemporaneous summer seminar course.